Simonbdbc/vagrant-provisioning-shell-function-helper/README.md

 # Beautiful and scannable provisioning output with Vagrant Provisioning Shell Function Helper

-Simply include the `exe ()` function from `provisioning.sh` to enjoy beautiful and scannable output from your Vagrant bash shell provisioning script.
+Simply include the `exe ()` function from `provision.sh` to enjoy beautiful and scannable output from your Vagrant bash shell provisioning script.

 ## The problem